 Truth in Renting Act Disclosure

-As part of the Truth in Renting Act, all residential rental agreements in Michigan must include a general statement of the rights a tenant has under state law.
+Michigan rental agreements must include a general statement of the rights a tenant has under state law.
+This is a requirement of the state Truth in Renting Act.

 NOTICE: Michigan law establishes rights and obligations for parties to rental agreements.
 This agreement is required to comply with the Truth in Renting Act.
 If you have a question about the interpretation or legality of a provision of this agreement, you may want to seek assistance from a lawyer or other qualified person.